cosmos/cosmos-sdk/docs/architecture/adr-016-validator-consensus-key-rotation.md

 ### Workflow

-1. The validator generates a new consensus keypair.
+1. The validator generates a new consensus key pair.
 2. The validator generates and signs a `MsgRotateConsPubKey` tx with their operator key and new ConsPubKey

     ```go